oliverroick/oliverroick.net/src/_posts/2021-07-04-probably-gonna-need-this.md

 link: https://simonwillison.net/2021/Jul/1/pagnis/
 ---

 There is work that looks like overhead for a personal project or seems to hold you back at the beginning of a professional project but will pay off later in the product lifecycle.
-Simon Willison calls them PAGNIs — probably are gonna need this.
+Simon Willison calls them PAGNIs — probably are gonna need it.

 > When should you over-ride YAGNI?
 When the cost of adding something later is so dramatically expensive compared with the cost of adding it early on that it’s worth taking the risk.
 On [sic] when you know from experience that an initial investment will pay off many times over.